CEOP: Child Exploitation and Online Protection Command

 As across the whole curriculum, oracy and the ability to explain our thinking are at the core of our delivery of mathematics.
 As such, the children are specifically taught key vocabulary throughout the units of work, and encouraged to use the correct mathematical language when reasoning in class.

-Although all classes are following the same small steps, teachers select appropriate strategies and resources to ensure this meets the needs of their own class, and will progress at the pace their class is ready for.
+Our curriculum development follows carefully sequenced, small steps in learning, which allow children to mast the fluency elements for arithmetic, before moving on to application through reasoning and problem solving.
+Although all classes are following the same small steps, teachers select appropriate strategies and resources to ensure this meets the needs of their own class, and that they will progress at the pace their class is ready for.
 There will always be the opportunity to develop a deeper understanding at each level, for those who have mastered the concepts, whilst ensuring enough time is spent to allow the class to secure and develop their understanding through concrete exposure, visualisation and mental and written calculation strategies.

-Whilst Lark Hill uses the White Rose Curriculum to support consistency in coverage across the curriculum, every class teacher adapts and enhances this to best support the needs of their own class of children.
-Through adaptations to revisiting core prior learning, moving at the pace needed for the children, regular practice of daily fluency facts and a discrete fluency or arithmetic lesson each week, the teacher will tailor their maths provision to the needs of the children.
+Whilst Lark Hill uses the First4Maths curriculum to support consistency in coverage across classes, every teacher adapts and enhances this to best support the needs of their own children.
+Through adaptations to revisiting core prior learning, moving at the pace needed for the children and 15 minutes of regular practice of fluency facts and processes the teacher will tailor their maths provision to the needs of the children.
 This is informed from feedback from parents, assessment in the lesson and our termly assessment tracking.
 Teachers will not move on until they are confident the class is secure in the knowledge, skills and understanding they need.
 The documents below will give you an overall idea of the journey our children are taking in maths, from EY to Y6.
 In Reception and Key Stage 1 we are also taking part in the Mastering Number programme to support children developing fluency skills and increase their knowledge of number facts.
+Further information in relation to Mastering Number can be found here: https://www.ncetm.org.uk/maths-hubs-projects/mastering-number-at-reception-and-ks1

 The overall aim is to ensure that children are ready to progress to their next Key Stage in mathematics, and that they have developed a confidence and love of learning in the subject.